ExplicITConsulting/set-outlooksignatures.com/details.en.md

         ```

 - Write protect: `writeProtect`
     - Write protects the signature files.
-Works only in Classic Outlook for Windows.
+Works only in Classic Outlook on Windows.
 Modifying the signature in Outlook's signature editor leads to an error on saving, but the signature can still be changed after it has been added to an email.
 - Set signature as default for new emails: `defaultNew` (signature template files only)
     - Set signature as default signature for new mails
 - Set signature as default for replies and forwarded emails: `defaultReplyFwd` (signature template files only)